National Days Of India

 15th August is Independence Day a National Holiday in India to celebrate the nation’s independence from the United Kingdom in 1947.
 On 15 August 1947, the first Prime Minister of India, Jawaharlal Nehru raised the Indian national flag above the Lahori Gate of the Red Fort in Delhi.
 Hence on subsequent Independence Day, the Prime Minister of India raises the flag and addresses the nation.

 Gandhi Jayanti is celebrated to mark the birth anniversary of Mohandas Karamchand Gandhi (Father of the nation).
-Gandhi Jayanti is marked by prayer services and tributes all over India and is officially declared as national holidays of India.
+Gandhi Jayanti is marked by prayer services and tributes all over India and is officially declared as the national holiday of India.